joaquinperaza/pointaloon/docs/index.md

 }`
 This also will update your token last activity.
 For initial postioning you need to have a minimal connection to the network, the request size is as little as 500 bytes of data.
+Note: to avoid CORS issues use https://us-central1-pointaloon.cloudfunctions.net/ instead of http://data.pointaloon.com/ (Due to firebase limitation allowing cors on redirects).
 ##### Get live Loon balloons status
 /loons GET Request